prakashngit/private-data-objects/ccf_transaction_processor/README.md

 4) HOSTNAME : CCF's first node will be deployed at HOSTNAME:6006.
 One can simply set HOSTNAME to be the ip address of the VM that can be used to ping the VM from other machines.

+5) PDO_ENCLAVE_CODE_SIGN_PEM : The PDO TP enclave app will be signed by the RSA private key who location is pointed to by this env variable.
+Note that this is the same key that will be used to sign the pdo contract enclaves.

 ## Get CCF Source Code

 CCF tag 0.9.2 is included as a submodule within PDO.
 Download the